 Genetics: Is it natural to have yellow teeth?

 If you have had yellowish teeth all your life, your parents may be to blame.
 Genetic variances can affect tooth colour and enamel porosity – and more porous enamel is more liable to stain.

-Certain illnesses, particularly those that affect the liver, can result in discoloured teeth.
+Some illnesses might cause yellow stains or discoloured teeth.
 Patients who undergo chemotherapy or radiation treatment for cancer may also find their teeth turning a brownish hue.

 Teeth whitening treatment is not usually covered by the NHS, but exceptions may be made in cases where there is a medical reason for the discolouration.